Leveraging Discrete Function Decomposability for Scientific Design

 \section{Acknowledgments}

-We thank Kuba Grudzien and members of the Listgarten group for helpful discussions regarding function decomposition, Hanlun Jiang and Peter Ma for discussions regarding scientific applications, and Toby Kreiman, Bear Xiong, and Aileen Zhang for feedback on the manuscript.
+We thank Kuba Grudzien for helpful discussions regarding function decomposition, Hanlun Jiang and Peter Ma for discussions regarding scientific applications, Toby Kreiman and Bear Xiong for feedback on the manuscript, and Aileen Zhang for feedback on the figures.

 JCB was supported in part by an NSF GRFP fellowship and a UC Berkeley Chancellor's fellowship.
 This material is based upon work supported by the National Science Foundation Graduate Research Fellowship Program under Grant No. DGE 2146752.
 Any opinions, findings, and conclusions or recommendations expressed in this material are those of the author(s) and do not necessarily reflect the views of the National Science Foundation.
 JCB and JL were supported in part by the Office of Naval Research (ONR) under grant N00014-23-1-2587, and the U.S. Department of Energy, Office of Science, Office of Biological and Environmental Research, Lawrence Livermore National Laboratory BioSecure SFA within the Secure Biosystems Design program (SCW1710).